Celina, Texas: History

 Celina Pike, the first road in the county built exclusively for automobiles, opened in Celina in 1915.
 At that time, Celina had a newspaper, two banks, and municipal water works.
 In 1921, Lone Star Gas organized Farmers Gas Company to provide natural gas to Celina and other small rural towns.
 In 1924, Texas Power and Light began supplying electricity to Celina then replaced by Grayson-Collin Electric Cooperative in 1937.

 By 1937, Celina had a variety of businesses and professional services, including a dry good store, seven gas stations, three cotton gins, two drug stores, two grain elevators, two ice houses, flour mill, laundry, lumber yard, shoe and harness shop, jewelry store, blacksmith, movie theatre, and a modern brick school building.
 During World War II, the diversification of commerce in the Downtown Square continued as it served as a collection points for scrap iron.

-An excerpt from the Celina Record in 1937 states:

-If you are casting about for a good place to make your home you should visit Celina and see for yourself what it has to offer.
-Some here occasionally say the grass is greener elsewhere and move away, but most of them decide there is no use trying to find a better place in which to live and rear their families, come back, and settle down firmly fixed in their belief that trying is a waste of time.

-Fast forward to 2000, there were 135 businesses and 1,861 residents residing in Celina.
-Today, the Historic Downtown Square still houses a number of the original buildings that are either adjacent or around the Square from over a century ago.
-These original structures serve as an excellent representation of the historic charm of Celina.
-The Huddleston Building, which is located on the Downtown Square, is an example of how a building can be modernized while also retaining the historic, rural feel.
-This renovation project received the “Best New Construction in Cities under 50,000 Award” from the Texas Downtown Association.